Welcome to Casa Vicens Gaudí

 - Ticket sales are exclusively online or by phone, following a quota system at 20-minute intervals.

-- Capacity is reduced to one third (total: 115 people simultaneously), to ensure compliance with safe social distancing.
+- Capacity is reduced to 50 percent (total: 170 people simultaneously), to ensure compliance with safe social distancing.

 - A disinfection mat has been installed at the entrance to the house.